 query_rewrite_integritytostale_tolerated.Note

-+----------------------------------------------------------------------------------------------+ | Query Plan | +----------------------------------------------------------------------------------------------+ | ===================================================== | | |ID|OPERATOR |NAME |EST.ROWS|EST.TIME(us)| | | ----------------------------------------------------- | | |0 |HASH GROUP BY | |1 |3 | | | |1 |└─TABLE FULL SCAN|MV1_TBL2|1 |3 | | | ===================================================== | | Outputs & filters: | | ------------------------------------- | | 0 - output([T_FUN_COUNT(*)], [MV1_TBL2.COL1]), filter(nil), rowset=16 | | group([MV1_TBL2.COL1]), agg_func([T_FUN_COUNT(*)]) | | 1 - output([MV1_TBL2.COL1]), filter([MV1_TBL2.COL1 > cast(1, NUMBER(-1, -85))]), rowset=16 | | access([MV1_TBL2.COL1]), partitions(p0) | | is_index_back=false, is_global_index=false, filter_before_indexback[false], | | range_key([MV1_TBL2.__pk_increment]), range(MIN ; MAX)always true | +----------------------------------------------------------------------------------------------+ 14 rows in set/*+mv_rewrite(mv1_tbl2)*/will attempt to usemv2_tbl2for rewriting and skip the cost and rule check.EXPLAIN SELECT /*+mv_rewrite(mv2_tbl2)*/ count(*), col1 FROM tbl2 WHERE tbl2.col1 > 1 GROUP BY col1;The return result is as follows:
++----------------------------------------------------------------------------------------------+ | Query Plan | +----------------------------------------------------------------------------------------------+ | ===================================================== | | |ID|OPERATOR |NAME |EST.ROWS|EST.TIME(us)| | | ----------------------------------------------------- | | |0 |HASH GROUP BY | |1 |3 | | | |1 |└─TABLE FULL SCAN|MV1_TBL2|1 |3 | | | ===================================================== | | Outputs & filters: | | ------------------------------------- | | 0 - output([T_FUN_COUNT(*)], [MV1_TBL2.COL1]), filter(nil), rowset=16 | | group([MV1_TBL2.COL1]), agg_func([T_FUN_COUNT(*)]) | | 1 - output([MV1_TBL2.COL1]), filter([MV1_TBL2.COL1 > cast(1, NUMBER(-1, -85))]), rowset=16 | | access([MV1_TBL2.COL1]), partitions(p0) | | is_index_back=false, is_global_index=false, filter_before_indexback[false], | | range_key([MV1_TBL2.__pk_increment]), range(MIN ; MAX)always true | +----------------------------------------------------------------------------------------------+ 14 rows in set/*+mv_rewrite(mv1_tbl2)*/will attempt to usemv2_tbl2for rewriting, skipping the rewrite cost and rule checks.EXPLAIN SELECT /*+mv_rewrite(mv2_tbl2)*/ count(*), col1 FROM tbl2 WHERE tbl2.col1 > 1 GROUP BY col1;The return result is as follows:

 +-------------------------------------------------------------------------+ | Query Plan | +-------------------------------------------------------------------------+ | ===================================================== | | |ID|OPERATOR |NAME |EST.ROWS|EST.TIME(us)| | | ----------------------------------------------------- | | |0 |HASH GROUP BY | |1 |3 | | | |1 |└─TABLE FULL SCAN|MV2_TBL2|1 |3 | | | ===================================================== | | Outputs & filters: | | ------------------------------------- | | 0 - output([T_FUN_COUNT(*)], [MV2_TBL2.COL1]), filter(nil), rowset=16 | | group([MV2_TBL2.COL1]), agg_func([T_FUN_COUNT(*)]) | | 1 - output([MV2_TBL2.COL1]), filter(nil), rowset=16 | | access([MV2_TBL2.COL1]), partitions(p0) | | is_index_back=false, is_global_index=false, | | range_key([MV2_TBL2.__pk_increment]), range(MIN ; MAX)always true | +-------------------------------------------------------------------------+ 14 rows in set

-Although the query specifies to use
+Although the query specifies using

 +--------------------------------------------------------------------------------------+ | Query Plan | +--------------------------------------------------------------------------------------+ | ================================================= | | |ID|OPERATOR |NAME|EST.ROWS|EST.TIME(us)| | | ------------------------------------------------- | | |0 |HASH GROUP BY | |1 |3 | | | |1 |└─TABLE FULL SCAN|TBL2|1 |3 | | | ================================================= | | Outputs & filters: | | ------------------------------------- | | 0 - output([T_FUN_COUNT(*)], [TBL2.COL1]), filter(nil), rowset=16 | | group([TBL2.COL1]), agg_func([T_FUN_COUNT(*)]) | | 1 - output([TBL2.COL1]), filter([TBL2.COL1 < cast(1, NUMBER(-1, -85))]), rowset=16 | | access([TBL2.COL1]), partitions(p0) | | is_index_back=false, is_global_index=false, filter_before_indexback[false], | | range_key([TBL2.__pk_increment]), range(MIN ; MAX)always true | +--------------------------------------------------------------------------------------+ 14 rows in setUse the